dfyockey/demitile/README.md

 the mouse is pointed to the corresponding area, after which the tiling key is pressed.
 The window should immediately tile to the size and position indicated in the table.

-When the mouse pointer is located in the center area, the window is centered in the workarea but not resized.
+When the mouse pointer is located in the center area, the window centered while being sized to full height and half-screen-workarea width.

 For practical reasons, windows that are not "Normal" according to the `xwininfo` utility